SJH’S FILM REVIEWS Part 4 M-Q

 If this isn’t one of the stylish (if not THE) stylish thrillers ever made, I’ll eat this laptop.
 This is Hitchcock at the top of his form.
 He was on a roll at this point.
 ‘Vertigo’ followed by ‘North By Northwest’, followed by ‘Psycho’, followed by ‘The Birds’.
 It was an astonishing level of cinematic achievement.
 In a case of mistaken identity Roger Thornhill (Cary Grant) is mistaken for a spy, and taken to a mysterious house to be interrogated.
 There he has booze poured down his throat and pushed behind the wheel of a car.
 He survives this, only to be pursued across America, involving a number of legendary adventures, such as being terrorised by a crop-duster on a lonely desert road, and a grand climax at Mount Rushmore.
 This film is practically perfection.
 In fact the only thing I can find wrong with it (and this is a minor quibble to say the least) is that Thornhill’s mother (Jessie Royce Landis) looks younger than him!
 Cary Grant is brilliant.
 Stylish, wisecracking, and yet also showing Thornhill vulnerable and scared.
 The scene where he finds himself standing at the side of the desert road, facing the weird stranger on the other side, has a very eerie feel to it, almost ‘Twilight Zone’-ish.
 Eva Marie Saint adds the requisite amount of glacial elegance (the classic Hitchockian blonde).
-She seems rather too mature and sophisticated to be playing a 25-year-old, but that might be because she was actually 35 at the time!
-(Or then again, it might say something about 25-year-olds of this era).
+She seems rather too mature and sophisticated to be playing a 25-year-old, but that might be because she was actually 35 at the time.
 This should be in anybody’s Top 100 greatest films ever made.

 Dir: F W Murnau